DEVELOPMENT AND EVALUATION OF POLYHERBAL DERMAL FORMULATIONHTML Full Text

 Distribution: Throughout India.

-Uses: The ethanolic extract of Tecomaria capensis were screened anti-inflammatory antiulcer, analgesic activity.
+Uses: The ethanolic extract of Tecomaria capensis was screened anti-inflammatory, antiulcer, analgesic activity.
 The plant is used as a traditional medicine to relieve pain and sleeplessness.
 Dried and powdered bark infusions are taken for sleeplessness.
 It is included in the list of African plants evaluated for in vitro antiplasmodial activity against Plasmodium falciparum.
 Previously methanol extract of Tecomaria capensis leaves reported as antimicrobial and antioxidant.
 Tecomaria capensis known to promote the wound healing process mainly due to their astringent, anti-microbial and free radical scavenging activities Tecomaria capensis significantly stimulated wound contraction.
 The breaking strength of the treated incision wounds increased in Tecomaria capensis extract when treated groups compared with the control group.
-These findings support wound healing activity of this plant.
+These findings support the wound healing activity of this plant.

 Barleria prionitis: 34